Search DuPage County Public Records & Information: Free

 This article provides instructions on effectively obtaining records about residents in this part of the Chicago metropolitan area, including marriage, divorce, court, property, and prisoner information.
 Look up criminal records involving warrants, arrests, and probation sentences, or uncover details on someone by performing your own background check.

-How To Access Arrest Logs, Mugshots & the Reason for Detainment: DuPage County
+How To Find Arrest Logs, Mugshots & the Reason for Detainment: DuPage County Illinois

 This means that members of the public are entitled to access DuPage arrest records and other data concerning inmates.